-Almaden has sufficient cash on hand to conduct its exploration and development plans for the next fiscal year to focus primarily on Ixtaca.
+Almaden has sufficient cash on hand to conduct its exploration and development plans for the next fiscal year with focus on Ixtaca.
 Having announced the resource calculation and metallurgical results in late January 2013, the Company plans to continue its exploration drill program with the objective of expanding and upgrading the resource and seeking new zones of mineralization elsewhere on the property.
-Scoping engineering work necessary as a basis for economic analysis is underway.
+Scoping engineering work necessary as a basis for a Preliminary Economic Analysis (PEA) is underway.